milichowdhury0096/Chatbot_Rag/README.md

 - openai == 0.28
 - pysqlite3-binary
-- More details available in <requirements.txt>
+- A complete list of required packages and their versions can be found in the `requirements.txt` file.

 ## License
 Mit Licence